JakeSteam/blog-programming/_drafts/2023-01-12-openrs2-archives-mission-to-rescue-old-runescape-caches.md

 Overall, this project is an excellent example of how previously lost content can sometimes eventually be restored if enough people help out.
 Whilst the bulk of the archiving and organising work appears to be done by a few key individuals, there are many more helping with various areas, and hundreds if not thousands contributing their caches.

-"Completing" the archive is technically possible, but it's somewhat unlikely that every single version will be found, especially considering hotfixes and other minor updates.
+"Completing" the archive is technically possible, but personally I'm unsure that every single version will be found, especially considering hotfixes and other minor updates.
 However, this is no reason not to try: every cache submitted helps.
-Take a look on your old PCs / laptops for caches, and maybe you can help the archive get one step closer!
+The organisers are more optimistic, and with almost 50% of caches found, only 150 lucky caches are remaining!
+Take a look on your old PCs / laptops for caches, and maybe you can help the archive get one step closer.

 If you have any further questions, [RuneScape Archive's FAQ page](https://rs-archive.github.io/faq.html) might have the answer.
 Alternatively, the [RuneScape Archive Discord](https://discord.gg/UTCE5EfzSg) is quite active, and the [OpenRS2 Discord](https://discord.gg/WqTmUPMMMm) can help with storage-related questions.